 “Community Based Crisis Intervention”

-Family Strengthening provides free, confidential services at home and at the child’s school.
-Offerings include:
+Family Strengthening provides free, confidential services at home and in the community as well as at the child’s school.
+Our services include:

-- The social worker provides parents strategies to foster positive emotional development in their children.
+- social worker provides parent strategies to foster positive emotional development in their children

-The Family Strengthening Program serves families with children ages three to eight throughout Westchester County .
-Referrals are received through the Crisis Prevention Response Teams at St. Vincent’s/St. Joseph’s Hospital Centers.
-Families are seen within 24-48 hours of referral and an initial assessment is then conducted.
+The Family Strengthening Program serves families with children ages three to eight throughout Westchester County.
+The Family Strengthening Program can also service families receiving preventive services through the Westchester Department of Social Services.
+Referrals are received through the Crisis Prevention Response Teams at St. Vincent’s/St. Joseph’s Hospital Centers, Westchester Department of Social Services, the SPOA committee, the Department of Community Mental Health as well as additional referral sources.
 The Family Strengthening staff meets with the family weekly for up to three months.

 (914) 610-6975 email@example.com